- General Questions

 We can’t afford to have our student re-evaluated.
 Are there any other resources?

-In addition, you may contact your local Department of Rehabilitative Services (DARS) office to determine if your son/daughter is eligible for services through DARS-Rehabilitative Services.
-If so, DARS may assist with an updated evaluation to determine appropriate vocational goals.
+In addition, you may contact your local Texas Workforce Commission (TWC) office to determine if your son/daughter is eligible for services through TWC.
+If so, TWC may assist with an updated evaluation to determine appropriate vocational goals.

 Is a copy of my student’s 504 plan sufficient to establish accommodations?

-No. SSD requires a copy of the most recent diagnostic report with specific recommendations.
+No. D&A requires a copy of the most recent diagnostic report with specific recommendations.
 Please refer to the documentation guidelines.

 My student has trouble with organization and time management.
 I am worried about him being able to get to class on time.
 Will your office make sure he does?